-If you are looking for fun and healthy breakfast ideas for kids, this Strawberry Gingerbread Pupcake (cupcake pancake hybrid) recipe takes a boring old pancake and morphs it into a delicious and healthy breakfast cupcake which is by far, way more FUN!
-Even better, it’s easy and quick to make.
+If you are looking for fun and healthy breakfast ideas for kids, thes Strawberry Gingerbread Pancake Cupcakes (a cupcake pancake hybrid) takes a boring old pancake and morphs it into a delicious and healthy breakfast cupcake which is by far, way more FUN!
+Even better, it's easy and quick to make.

 Although I love these pupcakes, I created this recipe with kids in mind.
 It's hard to come up with fun breakfast ideas for kids that are also healthy.
 I'm happy to report it was a success!

-And if you are in need of a healthy breakfast on the go, something you can send in the lunch box to school with the kids (or take yourself), then this pancake cupcake recipe is for you.
-You can pack the yogurt and syrup separately or just skip it all together (it’s great with or without)!
+And if you are in need of a healthy breakfast on the go, something you can send in the lunch box to school with the kids (or take yourself), then this cupcake for breakfast (aka pancake cupcake recipe) is for you.
+You can pack the yogurt and syrup in separate containers or just skip it all together (it's great with or without)!

-You can also make these into mini Pupcakes!
+You can also make these into mini pancake cupcakes!
 Make 12 regular sized pupcakes, then use the remaining batter to make 6 minis or make up to 40 minis.
-Either way, they are fun and delicious:
+Either way, they are fun and delicious!

 Happy baking and eating!